Khoury College of Computer and Information Sciences

 I also tried to launch a start-up in 2013, which was an almost-immediate failure.
 Our start-up had a side business to bring in some extra money -- and the side business was a food truck (oh and btw, I don't cook).
 It was quite an adventure.
 Here I am talking about my truck at Ignite Memphis in 2014.

 BackgroundMy first exposure to computer science came my freshman year of college, when I randomly signed up for the intro class.
 I ended up majoring in it, and going on to grad school, because I loved it... but mostly because I had an amazing teacher.
 Now, my whole goal in life is to try to be that teacher for someone else.

 My husband and I both had "non-traditional" college experiences.
 We went to college after we got married (me in my twenties, Tom in his forties), and while holding down regular jobs.
 So if you ever feel like you came to computer science "late," I am right there with you.
 And it doesn't matter -- I belong here, and so do you.

 Tom has a comic book podcast that's probably really good, but comics aren't my thing so I don't really listen to it.
 We have a mixed marriage -- I'm a vegan, he's a meat-eater -- which makes us an absolute delight to dine out with.

 I run with a local running group in my neighborhood, the Dorchester Running Club.
 I've run a handful of marathons, including the MOST FUN EVER 2018 Millinocket Marathon, which didn't charge a registration fee but encouraged all the runners to go and spend money to support the small town of Millinocket.
-(They also held it in Maine, in December.
-So there's that.)
 In my experience, runners are about the most friendly and welcoming group of people you'll find in any community.

 With the Dorchester Running Club, September 2018